-Koepke Insurance is now back open!!
+Koepke Insurance is open!!
 We will be practicing social distancing here in the office, which means staying 6 feet apart.
 We ask that if you are not feeling well to stay at home.
 We do encourage you to call one of our agents if you have any questions.
 Most of your questions can be handled over the phone.
 Thank you for your understanding.

 COVID-19 Deferral of Interest Charges for 2020 only

 ***AIPs (Approved Insurance Provider) are authorized to provide additional time for policyholders to make payment of premium and administrative fees.
 Interest accrual on premium payments and administrative fees, as noted above, will be waived to the earliest of an additional 60 days of the scheduled payment due date or the termination date on policies with premium billing dates between August 1, 2020, and September 30, 2020.
 AIPs(Approved Insurance Provider) will begin to accrue interest after this additional period for unpaid premium and administrative fees.

 There is now a quality loss option available.
 The Quality Loss option (QL) will allow an insured to replace actual yields based on post-quality production in their APH database(s) with actual yields based on pre-quality total production.
 This replacement only applies when a notice of loss was timely filed, regardless of whether an indemnity payment occurred, and when the crop had quality-adjusted production.

 The Quality Loss option is Available for Yield Protection, Revenue Protection, Revenue Protection with Harvest Price Exclusion and APH plans of insurance.
 QL is available for barley, corn, malting barley, oats, soybeans, and wheat.

 You must elect QL by sales closing on a crop and county basis and on a APH database and crop year by production reporting date.

 QL can apply to prior crop years with quality losses, with supporting documentation, in the current year’s APH databases.